 - a) Term loans were applied for the purpose for which they were obtained.
-Further, short term loans availed have not been utilised for long term purposes by the Group. - b) The Quarterly returns or statements of current assets filed by the entities within the group, incorporated in India, as applicable, for the sanctioned working capital limits with banks or financial institutions are in agreement with the books of accounts for the year ended March 31, 2024.
-Certain differences observed for the year ended March 31, 2023 with reconciliation and reasons thereof are as follows:-
+Further, short term loans availed have not been utilised for long term purposes by the Group. - b) The Quarterly returns or statements of current assets filed by the entities within the group, as applicable for the sanctioned working capital limits with banks or financial institutions are in agreement with the books of accounts for the year ended March 31, 2025 and March 31, 2024 except as mentioned below in one of the Group company:

-Quarter end Particulars Amount as per books of account Amout as per quarterly statement Difference Reason for differences Whether subsequently rectified Sep-22 Sales Production 1,218.19 1,032.63 1,216.05 1,028.42 2.14 4.21 Differences arising on account of adjustments made in connection with book closure process Yes Dec-22 Sales Production 1,226.87 1,047.98 1,229.01 1,052.19 (2.14) (4.21) Laute at a casta and a factor and a second Yes c) None of the entities incorporated in India within the Group have been declared as wilful defaulter by any bank or financial institution or government or any government authority.
+Quarter end Particulars Amount as per books of account Amount as per quarterly statement Reason for differences Whether subsequently rectified?
+Q1 Book debts 21.06 20.45 Differences arising is on account of No Q2 Book debts 27.17 25.73 adjustments made in connection with book closure process.
+No c) None of the entities incorporated in India within the Group have been declared as wilful defaulter by any bank or financial institution or government or any government authority.